 The user can view the status of their application and any updates or notifications related to the application process through their personalized dashboard or by logging into the system

+Extensions (or Alternative Flows):

+If the Admins finds incorrect or missing information, they can update it in the system.

-AdminsThe system may require additional information or documents from the user beyond what is initially requested during the application process.
+The system may require additional information or documents from the user beyond what is initially requested during the application process.
 In this case, the user will need to provide the additional information or documents before their application can be considered complete.

+Special Requirements:

+Eligible Students can apply in the specific fields.

+Technology and Data Variations List:

-Eligible Students can apply in the specific fields.The user may choose to pay their application fee using different payment methods, such as credit card, PayPal, or bank transfer.
+The user may choose to pay their application fee using different payment methods, such as credit card, PayPal, or bank transfer.
 The system should be able to handle multiple payment methods and provide a secure and reliable payment

+The student information must be stored securely and in compliance with privacy laws.

 Use case name: Generate Admission Fee Challan:

 Scope: Admission System